pkarthick/Hubble/README.md

 # Hubble
-Cross Platform Web UI for File Management
+Cross Platform Web UI for File Management using Svelte and Rust